instrumentisto/rust-incubator/README.md

 ## Organization and certification

-Members of the certification program will be divided into a few small groups.
-There will be meetings four days a week but on weekends.
-During each meeting, we will discuss and answer your questions as well as you will be asked to answer your mentor's questions.
-The learning process is built on top of your everyday work on improving your skills using the best learning materials available.
+Participants in the boot camp will be divided into several small groups.
+Group meetings will occur four times a week, excluding weekends.
+These meetings will provide an opportunity to discuss and answer any questions, and you should also expect to answer questions posed by your mentor.
+Our learning process is designed around daily skill development, leveraging the best learning materials available.

-You'll interactively track your progress.
-You will be asked to design, develop and present a capstone project.
-You'll have to do a final assessment at the end of the certification program.
-If you pass, you'll receive a certificate.
-Your employer will love you for using best practices and writing idiomatic code.
+We provide an interactive platform for tracking your progress.
+You will be tasked with designing, developing, and presenting a capstone project.
+Finally, you will undergo a final assessment at the end of the certification program.
+Successful completion will earn you a certificate, a testament to your ability to utilize best practices and write idiomatic code that will impress your employer.

 ## Getting Started